 Big Cypress Chapter History

 Our chapter was founded on November 15, 1968 with Joy Butts Carter as Organizing Regent.
 The charter was signed on November 15, 1969.
-In the fall of 2018, we will celebrate our 50th Anniversary.
+In the fall of 2018, we celebrated our 50th Anniversary.

 Charter member, Katherine “Penny” Collier Sapp, shares a little of our early history.